Frequently Asked Questions

 - Then open the newly-created GPSvcGroup folder and create two DWORD values:

-- Second is called CoInitializeSecurityParam and it must have value of 1.
+- Second one is called CoInitializeSecurityParam and it must have value of 1.

 Once completed all steps above, reboot the computer and the problem will be fixed.
 If you are unfamiliar with registry settings you can download the gpsvc.reg and SVChost.reg files and/or look at the video walkthrough.
 This fix was first published by SQL-ER at technet.microsoft.com.